-- (1) Includes sales/sq. ft. for grocer anchors reporting a full year of sales.
+(1) Includes sales/sq. ft. for grocer anchors reporting a full year of sales.
 27 of 33 centers are represented above.
-Of the six centers not represented, (i) two do not have grocer anchors, (ii) three centers did not have a full year of sales due to one center being built and two centers repositioned during 1996 and (iii) the grocer-anchor store at one center is not owned by the Company and does not report sales. - (2) All but five of the 27 centers included in this calculation report on a calendar year basis.
+Of the six centers not represented, (i) two do not have grocer anchors, (ii) three centers did not have a full year of sales due to one center being built and two centers repositioned during 1996 and (iii) the grocer-anchor store at one center is not owned by the Company and does not report sales.